 Maritime Accidents in Baltimore

-The Port of Baltimore is the second largest and busiest port on the east coast.
+The Port of Baltimore is the second largest and busiest port on the East Coast.
 It comes in second only to the Port of New York and New Jersey.
 Working in such a busy and crowded environment is hazardous.
 Many accidents occur both in the port and on the ships coming in and out of the harbor.

 Too many of these lead to injured workers and even fatalities; sadly, most could have been prevented.
 Even when the accidents don’t hurt anyone, they cause damage and sometimes environmental disasters.